vinaya-class/vinaya-class.github.io/src/10-misc-1.md

 One should be sure that the extra warmth is necessary for one's health before lighting a fire.

-Lighting a fire in the sauna is not an offence.
+Lighting a fire in the sauna is not an offense.

-There is no offence for lighting a for a purpose other than warming oneself, such as boiling water or burning dead leaves or firing a bowl.
+There is no offense for lighting a for a purpose other than warming oneself, such as boiling water or burning dead leaves or firing a bowl.

 On living soil there can be Pc 10, on living plants there can be Pc 11.
 Using a